 Early readers have to focus on the words they’re reading.
 They look carefully at each letter and try to remember the sounds they make.
 With so much emphasis on decoding, there’s not much room for thinking about the meaning of the words.

-That starts to change in 2nd grade.
+That starts to change in the 2nd grade.
 As your child’s decoding becomes more automatic, they’ll free up brain power to focus on what they’re reading.
 In other words, they’ll start developing their reading comprehension skills.

 As a part of that, they’ll: